D-IV-TI-III-A-23-27/714230043_MIQDAM_SYIAM_NURROHMAN/Hasil.md

-# 📊 Hasil Benchmarking PEDE — SPECTER Embedding
+# 📊 Hasil Benchmarking SPECTER Embedding

 **Paper Uji:** *A machine learning model for multi-class classification of quenched and partitioned steel microstructure type by the k-nearest neighbor algorithm*
 **DOI:** `10.1016/j.commatsci.2023.112321`